 Risks Of Investing In Start-Ups

 Investing in start-ups is no small feat.
-Investors must do a complete and thorough analysis of the company before embarking on the risk of investment.
-Take a look at the start-up’s business plan – the one-page business plan and understand their projections for the coming year, their outcomes and goals, etc. That said, start-ups are the future.
-Investing in them can be very beneficial and sound.
+Angel investors must do a complete and thorough cross benefit analysis of the company before embarking on the risk of investment.
+That being said, start-ups are the future.
+Investing in them can be very beneficial and can improve your portfolio.
 We must, however, also look at the risks involved in getting into the start-up business.
 In this blog, I will highlight some of the risks that you may take on while investing in a start-up business.
-Before even thinking about investing, you must look at these risks with a very objective mind-set and weigh out if the rewards outweigh the risk or vice-versa.
+Before even thinking about investing, you must look at these risks with a very objective mindset and weigh out if the rewards outweigh the risk or vice-versa.

 - Minority Stake

 Normally you will not invest a great deal into one company.
 This means you have invested money that is on a smaller scale as compared to larger investors.
-This leads you to have smaller equity in the company.
+It leads you to have smaller equity in the company.
 This means that you cannot influence the company in any way and you do not have much say in the workings of the business.
 This can also lead to your securities being treated with a lesser preference as compared to the larger stakeholders.
+That being said many business advisors still advise their clients to go ahead and invest.

 At a later time after your initial investment, the start-up may require more funds.
 As a result, more investors will come into the picture.
 Making a new investment into the business ensures these investors issued securities.
 These new securities can dilute the percentage of ownership that you have bought in the business.